 Removal cleanup activities, conducted by U.S. EPA in 1997, included a number of actions:

 • construction of collection pits in the oil seep area to capture the oil discharge,

-• pumping oil and water from collection pits to a refinery-owned and operated onsite oil water separator
+• pumping oil and water from collection pits to a refinery-owned and operated onsite oil water separator,

-• removal of oil-soaked, contaminated soils, placing them in one of three onsite bio-cells,
+• removal of oil-soaked, contaminated soils, placing them in one of three onsite bio-cells, and

 • installation of a 760-foot interceptor trench (18 feet deep into a river sand substrate) with a gravity fed collection sump.